Steffen Bockhahn: Political career

-Steffen Bockhahn began his political involvement as a school representative at the high school and in the district student council of Rostock.
+Bockhahn began his political involvement as a school representative at the high school and in the district student council of Rostock.
 On 1 May 1995 he joined the PDS at the age of 16.
 Before he withdrew from active politics from 1999 onwards, due to work commitments, he was a member of the district executive committee, the state executive committee and a delegate to the federal party conference.

 In 2004, Bockhahn ran for the Rostock city council for the first time and was elected.
 In the same year, he became deputy state chairman of his party in Mecklenburg-Western Pomerania.
 In the 2005 federal election, Bockhahn stood for the PDS in constituency 14.
 After Christian Kleiminger (SPD) and Eckhardt Rehberg (CDU), he received the third-best vote but failed to win.
 In the 2009 federal election, he was elected as a direct candidate.
 In the 2013 federal election, he lost the direct mandate in the Bundestag constituency Rostock – Landkreis Rostock II (constituency 14) to Peter Stein (CDU).

-Since 2007, Steffen Bockhahn was chairman of the parliamentary group The Left in Rostock.
+Since 2007, Bockhahn was chairman of the parliamentary group The Left in Rostock.
 During this time, he initiated a citizens' petition against the sale of municipal property together with the service sector union ver.di.
 More than 10,000 signatures were collected in five weeks.
 However, due to an objection by the mayor, there are now court proceedings to clarify the legality.

-On 5 March 2014 Bockhahn was elected senator for the department of youth, social affairs, health, schools, and sports by the Rostock city parliament.
+On 5 March 2014, Bockhahn was elected senator for the department of youth, social affairs, health, schools, and sports by the Rostock city parliament.

 In a decision dated 10 July 2014 the Schwerin Administrative Court prohibited the Hanseatic City of Rostock from appointing Bockhahn as a senator (elective official) because he lacked the aptitude, qualification, and expertise required for the office and the election by the Bürgerschaft violated the constitutional requirement to select the best (Case No. 1 B 599/14).
 Citizens of the Hanseatic city of Rostock appealed against the recommendation of its city administration to the Higher Administrative Court of Greifswald, which lifted the ban on appeal in the last instance on 9 January 2015.
 Bockhahn was a candidate for the mayoral election in Rostock in 2019.
 He achieved 18.9% in the first round and thus entered the runoff against Claus Ruhe Madsen, but lost the same on 16 June 2019, with 42.9%.